 “Yes, that’s true, but I think you have to understand those words in the context of His command to love God with everything we’ve got,” I replied.

 He asked me what I meant and I started trying to explain the gospel to him using my own story of coming to know Jesus.

 His facial expression tightened.
 The eye contact between us broke.
 Instantly I sensed he was looking for a way out of the conversation.

 I now had a choice.
 Do I press on and tell him what I think he needs to hear, or do I take a step back and wait?

 I sensed anger rising in him as I talked about the difference between what Christians believe and other worldviews.
-He was leaving the conversation mentally, even if he still stood beside me.
-So I chose to figuratively take a step back, ask him another question, and try to re-establish the connection I thought we’d been building.
+He was leaving the conversation mentally, if not yet physically.
+So I chose to give him some breathing space.
+I figuratively took a step back, asked him another question, and tried to re-establish the connection I thought we’d been building.

 Did I back down too soon and miss my one chance to share the gospel with this neighbor?
 Or did I hear the Holy Spirit guiding me to pause and focus on establishing a deeper relationship?